-Regardless of which concentration students pursued at the Bachelor's level, they are able to count up to two undergraduate courses (6 credit hours) toward the Master's degree, thus enabling them to finish the MA with just one additional year of school.
+Regardless of which concentration students pursued at the Bachelor's level, students can count select coursework toward the Master's degree, thus enabling them to finish the MA with just one additional year of school.

-Communication majors start with a grounding in classes that provide a strong theoretical foundation for understanding a field that traces its roots to Aristotle but is as contemporary as today's Tweet.
-Students then can pursue tracks in Advertising, Interpersonal Communication, Media and Journalism, and Public Relations.
+Students then can pursue tracks in Advertising, Interpersonal Communication, Media and Journalism, Public Relations and Sports Communication.
 These concentrations provide the communication knowledge and skills needed for meaningful personal, professional, and social relationships.